Chile copper output up 2.2% in October; industrial output drops 9.2%

 SANTIAGO, Nov 30 (Reuters) - Copper output in Chile, the world's largest producer of the metal, rose 2.2% year-on-year to 485,447 tonnes in October, the country's statistics agency INE said on Wednesday.

+The state agency said the fall was due partly to lower production of fresh grapes for bottled wine and less demand due to higher prices.

+A drop in chemical substances and products due to a lack of methanol production, as well as less manufacturing of paper and paper products, also contributed to the manufacturing dip.

-(Reporting by Fabian Andres Cambero and Gabriel Araujo; Editing by Steven Grattan)
+(Reporting by Fabian Andres Cambero and Gabriel Araujo; Editing by Steven Grattan and David Evans)

 ((Gabriel.Araujo2@thomsonreuters.com; +55 11 5644 7745;))